 Additionally, the GPD Win 3 is a handheld Windows 10 machine intended for handheld gaming (including a sliding screen that reveals a small keyboard), running an Intel CPU instead of the Deck and Neo’s AMD CPU.

-Australian availability of these Steam Deck alternatives vary, but if you’re simply after a handheld gaming device, the Nintendo Switch is readily available.
+Australian availability of these Steam Deck alternatives varies, but if you’re simply after a handheld gaming device, the Nintendo Switch is readily available.

 This article has been updated since it was first published, and we’ll keep it updated as we learn more, so make sure you check back.